metti/stg/doc/stgdiff.md

     Ignore changes in declaration status of types, thus `stgdiff` does not report loss or gain of user-defined type definitions.

+These options are useful when comparing ABI representations that differ in how much (DWARF) information they preserve.

+*   `ignore_primitive_type_encoding`

+    Ignore primitve type encodings during comparison.
+BTF provides a subset of encoding information. libabigail XML lacks encoding information.

 ### Fidelity Reporting